Furnace Maintenance Tips

 Spun Fiberglass Filters

-These are the least expensive variety of filter, and they’re disposable.
+These are the least expensive variety of filters, and they’re disposable.
 Many manufacturers recommend spun fiberglass filters for minimum protection, but if you’re concerned about filtering tiny contaminants, stick with a different filter.

 Pleated Disposable Filters